matthieucadiot/ZernikePolynomials.jl/README.md

 # ZernikePolynomials.jl
-Julia code for the rigorous computation of products in Zernike polynomials.
+Julia code for the rigorous computation of products of Zernike polynomials using Interval Arithmetic.
 Applications to computer-assisted proofs of simple elliptic PDEs on the disk.